CPUjoker303/netlify2.0/content/posts/best-video-card-for-i9-9900k-i9-10980hk-i9-9900k-2021-updated.md

 It has an eight-pin connector.
 The card has 6 GB of memory and boost clock up to 1750 MHz.
 The card has dual fans, which feature the quick connect option, which is awesome.
 If you want to quickly pop out a fan and replace it or If you broke one of the fan blades, or If it seizes up, or If you want to clean it, then you can quickly do that.

 The card has three display ports and a single HDMI port and a 1-1 8 pin connector for your power supply.
 If we talk about power supply so, you must have at least 500 to 550-watt power supply recommended.
+This one is Best Video Card For i9 9900k & i9 10980HK & i9 10900k

 #### Specifications